 John Gratton (841490) Churchwarden Marion Jeffrey (841500) Churchwarden

 The Church in our community continues to be alive and active, but St Petrock’s Church must adapt to Covid 19 restrictions as issued by the government.
-There will be no services on 3rd or 10th January but we anticipate resuming on 17th January.
-Except for Sunday services the church will be locked until further notice.
-If anyone would like access to St Petrock’s for private prayer this can easily be arranged if you contact either of the Churchwardens.
-Please be aware that social distancing rules apply when entering the church and that it is important to respect the wishes of others about the wearing of masks and the maintainance of social distancing where it is desired.
+Please be aware that social distancing rules do not now apply when entering the church but that it is important to respect the wishes of others about the wearing of masks and the maintainance of social distancing where it is desired.

 |3rd October||EIGHTEENTH AFTER TRINITY||11.00am||BENEFICE SERVICE|